I have put together some information about what happens on the day of your practical test. I hope you find this information useful!

 If we are more than 10 minutes early, we will wait near the test centre, but not in a location which could hinder any returning tests which were out prior to yours.

 Once it’s 10 minutes before the test, I will direct you into the test centre car park, and you will reverse park into any bay near the rear of the car park.
-During COVID-19 we will not be allowed to enter the car park until 5 minutes prior to your test time.
+I will fully talk you through this reverse bay park, to prevent any jitters creeping in.

 We will then secure the car and make our way into the waiting room inside the test centre, and take a seat.
 Ensure you have your licence on you!
 Make sure you have practiced your signature and that it looks the same as it does on your licence - You will not be allowed to take the test, and you will lose your driving test fee if the signatures do not match!

 The examiner will take you outside and ask you to read a number plate from 20 metres.
 If you fail the eyesight test, you will automatically fail the driving test.
 You will not be allowed to take the test, and you will lose your driving test fee.